What does a dentist do?

 Oral and Maxillofacial Surgery, Orthodontics and Dentofacial Orthopedics, Periodontics,

-Pediatric Dentistry, and Prosthodontics.
-Learn more about each specialty in
+Pediatric Dentistry, Prosthodontics, Oral Medicine and Oral Pain.
+Learn more about each advanced dental education program in

 our Career options section.

 What is the best major for dental school?

 Many students interested in going to dental school are under the